Webhook or an API – A Complete Guide with Examples

 These connections are application integrations that help in synchronizing data between applications, databases, and platforms.
 These integrations can either be an API or a Webhook, depending on the scenario.

-Let’s understand what each of these terms individually mean and how to tell them apart.
+Let’s understand what each of these terms individually means and how to tell them apart.
+Without further ado, learn all about Webhook vs API.

 Webhooks help in sending messages, alerts, notifications from the server-side application to the client-side application.